esztersojtory/vitessce_data/README.md

 ))
 ```

-Render the Vitessce widgets:
+Render the Vitessce widgets direclty in R:

 ```r
 vc$widget(theme = "dark")
 ```

-Export the Vitessce config, which then can be uploaded or copied to the Vitessce App directly.
-Optionally: Edit the exported config.JSON to make changes without having to export from R again.
+Or the config can also be exported, which then can be uploaded or copied to the Vitessce App directly.
+Optionally: The exported config.JSON can be edited after the export without having to export from R again.

 ```r
 vc$export (with_config=TRUE, base_url= '<GitHub_repository_url>', out_dir = './export_zfish